nijoakim/combo-whist/README.md

 	$ make LANGUAGES=<languages> book

 ### Dependencies
-Although large (~3 GB last time I checked), texlive-full will provide all you need.
-On Debian-based, systems, do
+Although large (~3 GB last time I checked), texlive-full will provide all that you will need.
+On Debian-based systems, do

 	$ sudo aptitude install texlive-full